Children are innocent creatures. One aspect of innocence is ignorance and another is the inability to conceal.

 - Their confidence level rockets sky-high

-- Rising self-respect makes them feel really good and happy
+- Improved self-esteem makes them feel really good and do good.

 - Being certain of moral support from parents (and teachers), they look forward to life with excitement, adventure and zest